Roberto-Rodriguez-01/Roberto-Rodriguez-01.github.io/README.md

 - Make sure to test **mobile responsiveness** for any new content.
 - When adding new styles, try using Tailwind utilities first.
 Add to `style.css` only if necessary.
 - If updating Tailwind config, do so in `js/tailwind.config.js`.
+- To install Jekyll and run the sever? do the following:
+  - download Ruby & RubyGems
+  - download Node.js and Yarn (needed for certain plugins like TailwindCSS)
+  - once ruby is installed install Bundler & Jekyll
+    - `gem install bundler jekyll`
+  - cd into the site folder
+  - bundle install
+  - bundle exec jekyll serve

 ## 📦 Deployment